Hravid/cable-companion/README.md

 Open [http://localhost:PORT](http://localhost:PORT) with your browser to see the result.
 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 */components* contain CableVizualizer that renders 2d elements and my footer.
-I tried creating 3d model with three.js but it seemed like an overkill
+I tried creating 3d model with three.js but it seemed like an overkill.

+*/utils* contains cableCalculator that it whole logic behind cable/hole placement on the "ring".

 ## THE IDEA